 Justin Boreta is a member of The Glitch Mob, a beat-driven electronic group that has been touring for more than a decade performing around the world at festivals including: Coachella, Burning Man, Lollapolooza, Reading & Leeds and Bonnaroo.
 Boreta has collaborated with the spiritual teacher Ram Dass and Alan Watts on guided meditations and was recently nominated for a 2021 Grammy for Best New Age Album.

-Dream Mullick is a teacher, writer and producer of film and other socially conscious endeavors.
-Her magic expands consciousness through social impact campaigns, documentaries, and transformative — personally and collectively — educational curriculums.
+Dream Mullick is a teacher, writer, and producer of film and other socially conscious endeavors.
 Her latest envisioned jewel is entheowheel.
 Entheowheel weaves ceremony and science bridging ancient and contemporary spiritual teachings inviting in practices for deeper preparation, ceremony, and integration of future psychedelic experiences.

-Paul Stamets, speaker, author, mycologist, medical researcher and entrepreneur, is considered an intellectual and industry leader in fungi: habitat, medicinal use, and production.
-He lectures extensively to deepen the understanding and respect for the organisms that literally exist under every footstep taken on this path of life showing how mushrooms can help the health of people and the planet.
-His central premise is that habitats have immune systems, just like people, and mushrooms are cellular bridges between the two.
-He is the author of many books, including Mycelium Running.
+Paul Stamets is a speaker, author, mycologist, medical researcher, and entrepreneur.
+He is considered an intellectual and industry leader in fungi habitat, medicinal use, and production.
+He lectures extensively to deepen understanding and respect for mushrooms, showing how these organisms can improve the health of both people and the planet.

 Françoise Bourzat holds a MA in Somatic Psychology and is a counselor in the San Francisco Bay Area.
 She has practiced and guided ceremonies for the last 30 years in collaboration with healers in Huautla de Jimenez, Mexico.
 She teaches both at the California Institute of Integral Studies in San Francisco and online courses, and has lectured all over the world.
 She is the author of Consciousness Medicine.